TV mounted cleanly with balanced room lighting and sound in Westchester

 Blog

-The definitive 2025 TV list: the best OLED and Mini-LED models for bright rooms, home theaters, gaming, and large formats — plus sizing, setup and buying checklists.
+The 2026 TV shortlist: strong OLED and Mini-LED models for bright rooms, home theaters, gaming, and large formats, plus sizing, setup, and buying checklists.

 Executive summary

-2025 is a refinement year.
+The 2026 cycle is still about fit over hype.
 OLED and Mini-LED each improved where it matters: peak highlights, reflection handling, and processing.
-There is not one best TV — the right choice depends on your room light, viewing mix and gaming needs.
+There is not one best TV, and the right choice depends on your room light, viewing mix, and gaming needs.

 Use this list to shortlist by scenario, then size the screen for your seating distance and plan a clean mount with good audio.
 The picks below reflect your research and current consensus among professional reviewers and owners.